 3. You’re not testing and optimising your landing pages

 Landing pages need work before they can perform to their full potential.
-A good landing page needs consistent testing and optimising – there’s no one formula that works across the board.
+A good landing page needs consistent testing and optimizing – there’s no one formula that works across the board.

 Your visitors might find your landing page confusing to navigate and understand, or it can be that the content doesn’t compel them to take action.
 In order to solve these issues, you should test your landing page, making one small change at a time (aka a/b testing), so that you can see how each change affects your landing page’s success.

-Test everything from the design of your page to the wording you use in your copy; you can take a more in-depth look at landing page optimisation in my guide here.
+Test everything from the design of your page to the wording you use in your copy; you can take a more in-depth look at landing page optimization in my guide here.